Adjunct Faculty for the Department of Midwifery. Provides midwifery care to childbearing families at the Puget Sound Birth Center Renton.

-Food, books, my children!
+Food, books and my children!

 In 1989, I had just graduated from Colorado State University with a degree in English Literature when a profound event occurred—the birth of my cousin’s baby.
-Witnessing her strength and vulnerability, being part of the cocoon of support around her, and seeing how strange and wonderful it is for a baby emerge from another body was an “aha! moment” I’ll never forget.
+Witnessing her strength and vulnerability, being part of the cocoon of support around her, and seeing how strange and wonderful it is for a baby to emerge from another body was an “aha! moment” I’ll never forget.
 That birth led me to pursue doula and midwifery training in Seattle.
-Midwifery feels like the best way to support and empower women to experience a process as normal as breathing, but with the power to transform.
+Midwifery feels like the best way to support and empower families to experience a process as normal as breathing, but with the power to transform.
 I still enjoy reading about the drama of human life in literature—but I feel lucky every day that now I am able to experience the drama of human life.

 I am also grateful to be a recipient of midwifery care—my husband Matt and I have two amazing girls, born at home.
 I spend my time when not at a birth playing with my kids and cooking.
 I love to read fiction when I can, and am likely to ask you what you’re reading these days to get ideas.